deployment-helper/webapps/README.md

-# Presentation managemnt

-This is presentation management project that we are using to manage and create presntation with JSON schema with pre-defined templates.

-User will be able to select the template and each template will heave defined JSON schema for creating the slides.
+# Scenes Management Application

+This is a scenes management application for the video creation process.
+It is a web application that allows users to create, edit, and manage scenes for a video.
+This application is built using Next.js and React.

 ## Dev